chadly/quartz/content/Ideas and knowledge on their own are not useful.md

 ---

-The [[Art as expression of emotion|fundamental idea of art]] is taking existing things and combining them in new and creative ways where the [[Network emergent behavior|sum is greater than its parts]].
+The [[Art Expresses and Evokes Emotion|fundamental idea of art]] is taking existing things and combining them in new and creative ways where the [[Network emergent behavior|sum is greater than its parts]].

 ---